UTK-CS-Vis/UTK-CS-Vis.github.io/index.md

 ### Textbooks

 We will be reading recent research papers about the different course topics.
 We will assign these readings as we progress through the semester.
-We will also be using the following book in the course: Interactive Data Visualization, 2nd Edition, by Ward, Grinstein, and Keim, CRC, 2015 (http://www.idvbook.com/).
+We will also be using the following book in the course:

+* [Interactive Data Visualization: An Introduction to Designing with D3]((http://alignedleft.com/work/d3-book-2e)), 2nd Edition, by Scott Murray, O’Reilly, 2017.

 Also, highly recommended are:

 * [Envisioning Information]((https://www.edwardtufte.com/tufte/books_ei)) by Edward Tufte, Graphics Press, 1990.
-* [Interactive Data Visualization: An Introduction to Designing with D3]((http://alignedleft.com/work/d3-book-2e)), 2nd Edition, by Scott Murray, O’Reilly, 2017.
+* [Interactive Data Visualization](http://www.idvbook.com/) by Ward, Grinstein, and Keim, CRC, 2nd Edition, 2015.

 <a name="schedule"></a>